01 of 12

 General Sherman Tree, Sequoia National Park

-The world's largest tree is 275 feet tall and 36.5 feet across - 83.8 by 11.1 meters, impressive numbers for sure.
-But they don't convey the awe-inspiring experience of standing at the foot of the General Sherman Tree, craning your neck to see the top, looking at branches thicker than you are tall.
+The world's largest tree is an impressive 275 feet tall and 36.5 feet wide (83.8 by 11.1 meters).
+It's an awe-inspiring experience to stand at the foot of the General Sherman Tree, craning your neck to see the top, looking at branches thicker than you are tall.

-Nearby and only slightly smaller are 8 of the 20 biggest trees on earth, some if them as much as 3,500 years old.
+Nearby and only slightly smaller are eight of the 20 biggest trees on earth, some of them as old as 3,500 years.

-You've gotta admire a tree with the tenacity to grow up to be the world's largest (as measured by its volume).
-This little strip of mountain terrain is the only place in the world where Sequoiadendron giganteum can grow at all, much less to such monumental proportions.
-The national park General Sherman stands in also encompasses the Kings River Canyon, a place John Muir called "a rival of Yosemite," yet, by comparison, it's nearly free from the endless parade of camera-toting humanity that plagues that park.
+This little strip of mountain terrain is the only place in the world where Sequoiadendron giganteum grow.
+Sequoia National Park encompasses the Kings River Canyon, a place John Muir called "a rival of Yosemite," yet, by comparison, it's nearly free from the crowds that flock to Yosemite.

 06 of 12

-The main building at Hearst Castle is a massive, 56-bedroom, 61-bathroom mansion, improbably built on a remote hilltop overlooking the Pacific Ocean.
-And that's only the beginning.
+Hearst Castle was the residence of newspaper publisher William Randolph Hearst, and in 1954 it was turned into a California State Park.
+The main building at Hearst Castle is a massive, 56-bedroom, 61-bathroom mansion, built on a remote hilltop overlooking the Pacific Ocean.

-The castle is surrounded by three guest houses that are larger than most people's primary residences, 127 acres of gardens, an outdoor swimming pool named after the Roman god of the sea, tennis courts and - in Hearst's day - the world's largest private zoo.
+The castle is surrounded by three guest houses that are larger than most people's homes, 127 acres of gardens, an outdoor swimming pool named after the Roman god of the sea, tennis courts and, in Hearst's day, the world's largest private zoo.

 Hearst Castle could justifiably be called a monument to eccentric excess, on a scale not possible in the twenty-first century.
 And that may be what makes it so fascinating.

 The spot alone is worth a journey, just for the views of the Pacific Ocean and surrounding terrain from the top of Enchanted Hill.
-You can tour one man's over-the-top castle, skillfully assembled by architect Julia Morgan from Hearst's monumental collection of European antiquities.
-You can also get a glimpse into the epic newspaper mogul who created it - and his... home movies are almost as much fun to watch as the house is to tour.
+You can the castle, skillfully assembled by architect Julia Morgan incorporating Hearst's monumental collection of European antiquities.
+You can also get a glimpse into the life of the newspaper mogul who created it; his home movies are almost as much fun to watch as the house is to tour.

 07 of 12